-Also, take care in less crowded areas after dark.
+You should also take care in less crowded areas after dark.
 While you’re not likely to be pickpocketed in a dark, deserted alley, you’re certainly at risk of a mugging — a potentially more dangerous circumstance.

-21. Use an RFID-Blocking Wallet
+27. Use an RFID-Blocking Wallet

-One of the lesser-known ways to avoid theft while traveling abroad is to store your payment cards in an RFID-blocking wallet or sleeve.
-These accessories interfere with RFID waves, which high-tech thieves use to steal people’s payment credentials.
+One of the lesser-known ways to avoid theft while traveling abroad is to store your payment cards in a radio-frequency identification-blocking (RFID) wallet or sleeve.
+They interfere with RFID waves, which high-tech thieves use to steal people’s payment credentials.

-22. Secure Valuables in Your Room
+28. Secure Valuables in Your Room